Yankwokho/content-ops-starter/content/pages/index.md

         subtitle: ''
         text: >+
           *   At ArkyTech, our mission is to provide tailor-made IT management services to small businesses, according to their unique needs.
+We strive to make technology work for our clients, not against them.

         actions: []
         elementId: null